gustavocantisani/gustavocantisani/README.md

-:computer: I'm Front-End Developer!
+:computer: I'm Back-End Developer!

 :house_with_garden: I’m from Rio de Janeiro, Brazil.

-:books: I’m currently learning Python and Dart.
+:books: I’m currently learning Java and Python.

-:outbox_tray: 2021 Goals: focus on learning more about mobile development and creating projects using Flutter.
+:outbox_tray: 2022 Goals: focus on learning more about back-end and mobile development and creating projects using Java.